A dichotomy for inverse-semigroup crossed products via dynamical Cuntz semigroups: Applications to groupoid C*-algebras

-\begin{cor} Let $\GG$ be a minimal and topologically free \'etale groupoid whose unit space $X$ is second-countable, compact, and Hausdorff.
-Suppose that $C_\red^*(\GG) = C_\ess^*(\GG)$, and that $\Lsc(\GG)$ has plain paradoxes.
+\begin{cor} Let $\GG$ be an \'etale groupoid whose unit space $X$ is second-countable, compact, and Hausdorff.
+Suppose that $C_\red^*(\GG)$ is simple, and that $\Lsc(\GG)$ has plain paradoxes.
 Then $C_\ess^*(\GG)$ is either stably finite or purely infinite. \end{cor}